os-climate/OS-Climate-Community-Hub/README.md

  - All project contributors are expected to adhere to the **Linux Foundation DCO Policy**: https://wiki.linuxfoundation.org/dco  See our Contributions Guidelines for more information about DCO signoffs and fixing signoff failures:  https://github.com/os-climate/OS-Climate-Community-Hub/blob/main/Contributing.md

 ## License
-Unless otherwise specified in a given repository's LICENSE file, OS-Climate code is distributed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0)
+Unless otherwise specified in a given repository's LICENSE file:
+ - OS-Climate code is distributed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0).
-OS-Climate data is distributed under CDLA, Version 2.0 (https://cdla.dev/permissive-2-0/)
+ - OS-Climate data is distributed under CDLA, Version 2.0 (https://cdla.dev/permissive-2-0/).